• Skip to main content

 Clinitrials

 Clinitrials is an organisation that conducts clinical research in Western Australia.
-It partners with sponsors, investigators, sites and participants to facilitate the successful delivery of clinical trains with the goal of improving healthcare outcomes for patients.
+It partners with sponsors, investigators, sites and participants to facilitate the successful delivery of clinical trials with the goal of improving healthcare outcomes for patients.

 Institute for Respiratory Health – Clinical Trials Unit